Boise Metro Housing Market Monitor

-The new construction segment of the Ada county housing market continues to build momentum, and builders are falling behind demand: the New-Never Occupied segment is dropping off the pace.
-There are new subdivisions in the pipeline, but there's no danger of out-pacing demand soon.
-With 753 (same as last month) new homes under contract on Sept 1st, this equates to just a 1-month supply at the current pace of sales on 760 new homes currently listed for sale and available in Ada County.
+The new construction segment of the Ada county housing market continues to strengthen, and not many homes get finished unsold- hard to find finished models to look at.
+There are new subdivisions in the pipeline, but there's no danger of out-pacing demand yet.
+With 868 new homes for sale on Nov 1st in Ada County, this is just over a 1-month supply at the current pace of sales, based on 661 under contract.

-Foreclosures and short sales are now only a tiny slice of the housing market pie in Ada County.
+Foreclosures and short sales are now very rare in Ada County.
 Home prices in the Boise area have risen consistently for years now, causing few owners to get into trouble while upside down and unable to sell.

-The crown jewel of the Treasure Valley in SW Idaho, Boise is the largest housing market and typically leads the way in local trends.
+The crown jewel of the Treasure Valley in SW Idaho, Boise is the largest housing market and typically leads the way in local real estate trends.

 It seems our hidden gem has been discovered.
 As you can see, inventory cannot get any tighter in Boise.
 Almost as many pending homes as for sale.
 This is why you should be convinced home prices are headed higher in Boise.

 This charts shows the count on the first day of each month for the last 10 years.
-Boise home prices should continue to rise faster than normal.
-So will rents for investors.
-Money is still cheap.
-Think about it.
-Ask me for properties that will appreciate over time and deliver tax shelter and equity build-up and maybe some cash.
+The supply demand balance grows ever tighter and Boise home prices should continue to rise faster than normal.

 Located in the center of the Boise metro area, Meridian is destined to grow.
-Being just west of Boise, the housing markets are very similar.
+Meridian is about half the size of Boise, but very similar in price.

-The lines are still crossed here.
+The pendings have dropped off slightly here.
 Just a few more homes for sale in Meridian this month, and a few less pending.

-As a result, Meridian's housing supply continues to scrape along the bottom with less than a month;s supply now (0.96).
+As a result, Meridian's housing supply continues to scrape along the bottom with barely a month's supply (now 1.29).
 The market will be strong again into 2018 with home prices rising quickly in Meridian.